 Mo: Like, "Hey guys, check this out!"

 Andreas: That's what being a photographer means to me; it's being able to try things out, to take risks, not be trapped by what others want you to be.
 You just become a caricature of yourself, don't you?
 You repeat the same thing, you know what works, someone employs you and says, "We want that.
 We want Andreas' picture."
-There's only a couple of ways I know how to take pictures, but you kind of get a little bit trapped.
-It starts to become too easy and you don't want it to become a mechanical thing.
-You don't want to just show up, put your camera on the tripod, set up the light like this, and boom, take a picture.
+But you don't want to just show up, put your camera on the tripod, set up the light like this, and boom, take a picture.
 That’s kind of not what photography should be about, at least that's not what it's about for me.

 Where can we follow you?